frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

     -   Was able to replicate.
 Fixed
 5. Weird Movement after power cycle TX, while the RX is ON
     -   Was able to reproduce the problem.. is due to not having a setup message received before sending channels.
         FIXED in both EdgeTX and DSMP v2
+6. DSMP Led Stays RED after binding.
+It does not go back to GREEN until you do a range test or TX restart.
-6. On some LemonRX receives, not getting telemetry with DSMP, but same RX works with MultiModule.
+7. On some LemonRX receives, not getting telemetry with DSMP, but same RX works with MultiModule.
     -   Replicated with 1 old Gen2, but not with recent ones.

-<h2>EdgeTX changes as of Oct 21, 2025 (Serial LemonDSMP interface)</h2>
+<h2>EdgeTX changes as of Oct 25, 2025 (Serial LemonDSMP interface)</h2>

 1. Change message/channels send cycle time from 11ms to 22ms..
 DSMP is expecting to receive in 22ms cycles
     - This was causing 1 edgetx channel refresh message to be lost on every cycle